signalapp/libsignal-protocol-c/README.md

 referencing that data will be provided as separate function arguments to those callbacks.
-If it is ever necessary for clients to directly access stored data in terms of library data structures, they should use the accessor functions declared in "axolotl.h" for these data stores.
+If it is ever necessary for clients to directly access stored data in terms of library data structures, they should use the accessor functions declared in "signal_protocol.h" for these data stores.

 Once the callbacks for these data stores are implemented, building a session is fairly straightforward: